Mark-Leck/Store-To-Go/README.md

 <h2>Installation</h2>

-Upload the contents of this folder (as is) to the <root> Directory of your server.
+Upload the contents of this folder (as is) to the <root> Directory of your server.</br>
-Make sure that the <shop> Directory (ONLY) has Read & Write permissions set for IIS_IUSRS.
+Make sure that the <shop> Directory (ONLY) has Read & Write permissions set for IIS_IUSRS.</br>
-Make sure that the File <shop/includes/cfg.asp> has Read & Write permissions set for IIS_IUSRS.
+Make sure that the File <shop/includes/cfg.asp> has Read & Write permissions set for IIS_IUSRS.</br>
-If you can not change the permissions yourself then contact your server support Admin and request these changes.
+If you can not change the permissions yourself then contact your server support Admin and request these changes.</br>
 Once installed visit the Admin login page at http:YourDomain.com/shop/includes/admin/login.asp.

 Login using the following details:

-User = pleasechangethis
+User = pleasechangethis</br>
 pass = pleasechangethis

 And 'Make Sure You Change Them' :)